bdavidxyz/chirpy/_posts/2024-02-12-authentication-vs-authorization-with-rails-7.md

 ```

 Great!
-So now we have a default rails app, augmented with authentication feature.
+So now we have a default rails app, augmented with authentication features.